-Our board of directors has adopted, effective upon the closing of this offering, a Code of Business Conduct and Ethics that will be applicable to all of our employees, executive officers and directors.
+Upon the closing of this offering, we intend to adopt a Code of Business Conduct and Ethics that will be applicable to all of our employees, executive officers and directors.
 Following the completion of this offering, the Code of Conduct will be available under the "Corporate Governance" section of our website at www.connectbiopharm.com.
 Our board of directors will be responsible for overseeing the Code of Conduct and will be required to approve any waivers of the Code of Conduct for employees, executive officers and directors.
 We expect that any amendments to the Code of Conduct, or any waivers of its requirements, will be disclosed on our website.
 The reference to our website address does not constitute incorporation by reference of the information contained at or available through our website, and you should not consider it to be a part of this prospectus.